Blue Card Change of Employer

 6. Conclusion Blue Card change of employer

 Changing employers with the EU Blue Card has become significantly easier since the 2023 legal reform – particularly due to the elimination of the permit requirement.
 However, registration obligations remain, especially within the first year of starting work.
-Anyone who fails to comply with these obligations or fails to meet the legal requirements risks having their Blue Card revoked.
+Anyone who fails to comply with these obligations or does not meet the legal requirements risks having their Blue Card revoked.
 In the event of a suspension or rejection of the change, legal protection mechanisms exist that those affected should actively utilize.
 Forward-looking planning and timely registration are therefore crucial to securing residency status.

-Further information
+Further Information

-List of sources
+List of Sources (Paywall)

 [1] Timmermann/Uznanski/Mävers/Klaus, Employment of foreign workers, 2nd ed.
 2025

-[2] Administrative instructions for residence in Berlin (VAB), as of 18 February 2025, Section 18g
+[2] Administrative instructions for residence in Berlin (VAB), as of 18.02.2025, § 18g